Why It’s Time to Digitize Your Supply Chain

 The traditional supply chain model is linear.
 Suppliers interact with producers, who interact with distributors, who interact with retailers, who interact with customers.
 These interactions involve planning, ordering, and confirming transactions without a great deal of information about the other elements in the chain.

-In an integrated, digital supply chain, data does not necessarily move linearly.
+In an integrated, digital supply chain, data doesn't necessarily move linearly.
 Suppliers may plan, qualify, and confirm production based on real-time retail data showing (or predicting) an increase in consumer demand.
-Distributors may effectively track and trace orders to ensure they meet demand in a cost-effective manner, without losing resources to inefficiency and waste.
+Distributors may effectively track and trace orders to ensure they meet demand cost-effectively, without losing resources to inefficiency and waste.

 In these cases and all others, digitization improves the responsiveness of the system while making it more flexible and transparent.
 Supply chain digitization empowers every member of the supply chain to make better decisions using higher-quality data.
 This, in turn, reduces costs and allows every member of the chain to improve operational efficiency and profits.